nesl/LabSense/INSTALL.md

        Access Prileges set to "all."
 Then click the orange "Create" button.
     5. Copy the Api key to the config.json file in the Cosm section.

+6. If you pla on using Zwave, make sure to set up the Vera 2 hardware correctly by following this video:

 Usage
 =====
 1. Navigate to the LabSenseHandler directory.